getappmap/appmap-js/packages/scanner/README.md

 When uploading findings to [app.land](https://app.land), branch and commit information will be resolved from the environment if possible.
-If we do not yet support your CI provider or you have a non-standard configuration, you may provide your own overrides by setting `APPMAP_BRANCH` and `APPMAP_COMMIT`.
+If we do not yet support your CI provider or you have a non-standard configuration, you may provide your own overrides using the `-b` (branch) and `-c` (commit) options to the `upload` and `ci` commands.
 Note that this is only necessary when Git is in a detached HEAD state.

 ## Development